Ashraf-Khabar/Ashraf-Khabar/README.md

 # 💫 About Me:
-Engineer in system information, data science and machine learning, software quality and ML innovation.
+Engineer in system information, data science and deep learning, software quality and ML innovation.

 ## 🌐 Socials: